Thermodynamic topology optimization for hardening materials: Numerical implementation

 \section{Numerical implementation}

-In summary, the following system of coupled differential-algebraic equations needs to be solved: \be \ee \re{The numerical implementation based on this solution is written in Julia programming language \cite{Julia} and published as open-access file in \cite{Kick2022Implementation}.} It is worth mentioning that we use for now on the usual Voigt notation for the stresses and strains which reduces, for instance, the double contraction to a scalar product in \eqref{eq:numericalFieldEquations}$_1$ and \eqref{eq:numericalFieldEquations}$_2$. \re{}
+In summary, the following system of coupled differential-algebraic equations needs to be solved: \be \ee The numerical implementation based on this solution is written in Julia programming language \cite{Julia} and published as open-access file in \cite{Kick2022Implementation}.
+It is worth mentioning that we use for now on the usual Voigt notation for the stresses and strains which reduces, for instance, the double contraction to a scalar product in \eqref{eq:numericalFieldEquations}$_1$ and \eqref{eq:numericalFieldEquations}$_2$.

 The numerical solution of the system of equations of the displacement field $\bfu$, the microstructural plastic strains $\bfepsp$ and the topology density $\chi$ is a sophisticated task due to the inherent non-linearities, constraints, and strong coupling.
-Therefore, instead of applying a monolithic update scheme, cf.~\cite{junker2015variational}, we solve the equations in a staggered manner.
-This can be interpreted as operator split which has turned beneficial in our previous works as in~\cite{jantos2019accurate} and also for adaptive finite element usage in~\cite{vogel2020adaptive}.
-Here, both the finite element method (FEM) and the finite difference method (FDM) are \re{employed} for the solution.
-This combination in the staggered process is referred to as neighbored element method (NEM)\re{,} cf.~\cite{jantos2019accurate}.
-According to the staggered process, our method \re{shows similarities to} conventional mathematical optimization methods which are composed of alternating structure computation and optimization algorithm.
+Therefore, we solve equation \eqref{eq:numericalFieldEquations}$_1$ by finite element method (FEM) where \eqref{eq:numericalFieldEquations}$_2$ is solved on each integration point to capture a physically correct microstructure behavior.
+This non-linear computation leads to a non-linear FEM problem.
+In addition, \eqref{eq:numericalFieldEquations}$_3$ is solved by the finite difference method (FDM).
+Hence, both the FEM, in a monolithic manner, and the FDM are employed for the solution.
+This combination in a staggered process is referred to as neighbored element method (NEM), cf.~\cite{jantos2019accurate}.
+The staggered process can be interpreted as operator split which has turned beneficial in our previous works as in~\cite{jantos2019accurate} and also for adaptive finite element usage in~\cite{vogel2020adaptive}.
+According to the staggered process, our method shows similarities to conventional mathematical optimization methods which are composed of alternating structure computation and optimization algorithm.

-During the iterative solution of \eqref{eq:numericalFieldEquations}\re{,} each iteration step corresponds to an update step of the thermodynamic topology optimization.
-In this way, an evolutionary update \re{of,} \eg{}\re{,} the density field takes place.
+During the iterative solution of \eqref{eq:numericalFieldEquations}, each iteration step corresponds to an update step of the thermodynamic topology optimization.
+In this way, an evolutionary update of, \eg{}, the density field takes place.
 For this purpose, we employ a standard discretization in pseudo-time, given as \be \Delta t := t_{n+1} - t_n \ee where $t_{n+1}$ refers to the current iteration step and $t_n$ to the previous iteration step.